Chile

 On 2 January 2019, the British-Dutch multinational Unilever laid off 180 workers, more than half of the workforce, at the distribution centre in Lampa, Chacabuco province.
 The dismissals were not only made without prior notice, but also in the middle of the holidays and special leave scheduled and agreed on in writing until March of that year.

 The dismissals have affected 48% of the members of Unilever Workers’ Union No. 1, the oldest industrial sector union in Chile, affiliated to CUT Chile.
 Following the closure of two Unilever plants in 2005, the company and the CUT had signed an agreement before the OECD National Contact Point in Chile.
-In the section referring to the outsourcing or subcontracting of distribution services, the company undertakes “that Union No. 1 will be notified of any future change in this area at least 6 months in advance”.
+In the section referring to the outsourcing outsourcing See contracting-out or subcontracting of distribution services, the company undertakes “that Union No. 1 will be notified of any future change in this area at least 6 months in advance”.

 The TUCA and ITUC condemned Unilever’s breach of the agreement, as well as the serious anti-union practice of trying to reach an exit agreement with workers behind the union’s back.

-Over 400 temporary workers at port company Empresa Portuaria Valparaíso staged a 35-day strike in support of their demands for a bonus to compensate for the low pay and the precarious terms of employment they were subjected to, as well as a pay rise and a minimal degree of job security.
+in support of their demands for a bonus to compensate for the low pay and the precarious terms of employment they were subjected to, as well as a pay rise and a minimal degree of job security.
 The company initially refused to discuss the demands, and offered to grant the workers loans.
-The Unión Portuaria de Chile rejected the proposal and announced that the strike would be prolonged.
-Police officers stormed the trade union’s headquarters and violently charged on demonstrators.
-Port workers from nine other cities immediately joined the stoppage.
-The company and the trade union organisation reached an agreement on 21 December 2018 on granting the compensatory bonus and better working conditions.
+The Unión Portuaria de Chile rejected the proposal and announced that the strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 On 12 December 2018, police officers violently charged on workers staging a union protest at the Chuquicamata copper mine and arrested 15 trade unionists.
 The workers were demanding better health benefits and the holding of consultations on the implementation of a new law obliging the company to switch from open-pit mining to underground mining.
 The company had launched a series of staff cuts in the form of early retirements, to save on costs and protect its profits.
 This staff cutting approach has also been used by other mining companies, such as Lundin, which cut 106 jobs at La Candelaria mine in November 2018, purportedly in the interests of greater competitiveness and productivity.